 Potential causes of FLUTD include:-

 - Build up of stones, crystals or debris in the bladder or urethra

 - Tumour within the urinary tract

 - Injury to the urinary tract

 The condition may also occur as a complication or linkage to a pre-existing health condition within your cat, such as diabetes or hyperthyroidism.

 If your cat doesn’t currently have a urinary health issue, the best weapon in its defence against it is good old fashioned water.
-Crystals and stones are unable to form when the urine is sufficiently diluted.
+While there is specalist cat food for urinary health, crystals and stones are unable to form when the urine is sufficiently diluted.
 Whilst that sounds nice and easy, we know that most cats don’t drink all that much water.
-However there are ways to bribe, cajole or otherwise persuade them to boost their intake!
+They should do, because it’s essential for good cat kidney health.
+Sometimes it feels like cats don’t help themselves much, but there are ways to bribe, cajole or otherwise persuade them to boost their intake!